 Accepted students must submit a deposit to confirm their intention to enroll.
-This deposit is applicable to tuition and fees and is refundable only when a written request is made prior to May 1 for fall semester and December 1 for spring semester.
+This deposit is applicable to the student's bill and is refundable only when a written request is made prior to May 1 for fall semester and December 1 for spring semester.
 Once the deposit is paid, the student is eligible to register for classes for the following semester.
 If applicable, on-campus housing is guaranteed for all accepted applicants who have deposited.